Does tongue tie cause breastfeeding problems?

 Unrecognized tongue ties, however, are likely reasons for the baby failing to gain weight, for premature weaning and for early start of bottles of formula.
 In the past, people may have seen the symptoms of tongue ties as “the baby didn’t want to breastfeed” or “breastfeeding was too painful to bear” or “I just couldn’t breastfeed” or “the baby didn’t gain weight” or “my milk was not good enough” but may not have recognized the tongue tie as part of the cause.

 Our way of releasing tongue ties

 We do not use any anaesthetic.
-The best anaesthetic is breastfeeding (before the procedure and right after), and we expect the mother to stay in the room with us when we release the tongue tie.
+The best anaesthetic is breastfeeding (before the procedure and right after), and we expect the mother to stay in the room with us, or just outside by the door if she is squeamish, when we release the tongue tie.
 In this way, the baby can go straight to the breast and usually stops crying immediately.
 If the baby’s tongue and mouth have been anaesthetized, the baby cannot latch on properly or suck well and get relief and comfort from breastfeeding.
-The baby calming down by breastfeeding usually stops the bleeding as well.
-In addition, the taste of the anaesthetic by itself is extremely unpleasant for the baby.
+The baby calming down by breastfeeding usually stops any bleeding as well.
+In addition, the taste of the anaesthetic by itself is probably unpleasant for the baby.

 Our technique of releasing a tongue tie

 As you will see in the video that follows, it is important to hold the baby well and have a helper prevent movement of the baby’s head, while at the same time exposing the tongue tie.